Greece ancient monuments tour

 An 8 day, circular tour of Ancient Greece, starting in Athens.
 Featuring monuments and archaeological sites, food, wine and beaches.

 Athens Acropolis Delphi Galaxidi Ancient Olympia Nafplio Capsia Cave Epidaurus Palamidi Mycenae

 €1490 excluding flights

-4 pax & up 1.490 eur per pax - 4 pax & below 1.690 eur Price includes VAT/transfers/4* hotels/ breakfasts/guided tour to Acropolis/Honey Farm/Agricultural Art Farm/Capsia Cave/Winery.
+4 pax & up from 1.490 eur per pax - 3 pax & below from 1.690 eur Price includes VAT/transfers/4* hotels/guided tour to Acropolis/Honey Farm/Agricultural Art Farm/Capsia Cave/Winery.

 Official tour guide only upon request.